 What draws me to producing is the range of subjects and knowledge that are important to its process.
 There is no definition to “producer” as they can all carry many different jobs.
 However, the producers job is always different, the project always changes, and the state of the industry is in constant flux.
-Because of these reasons, Gallatin is the perfect place to hone multiple skills rather than those only found at Tisch or Stern.
-Through the next year and a half, I will continue to develop my skills in storytelling strategy and business and the application to the film and television world.
+For these reasons, Gallatin is the perfect place to hone multiple skills rather than those only found at Tisch or Stern.
+Through the next year and a half, I will continue to develop my skills in storytelling strategy and business and their application to the film and television world.
 I am currently taking prerequisites for finance and have classes lined up in other subjects.
 By the end of my education, I would hope to be a valuable member to a development and production team within the industry.
-Each class, job, and project, I choose carefully and intentionally to develop my skills I believe necessary for a well-balanced producer.
+Each class, job, and project, I choose carefully and intentionally to develop the skills that I believe are necessary to become a well-balanced producer.